MingsiLiao/mingsi.github.io/_pages/about.md

   <div style="font-weight: bold;">Jan 2025</div>
-  <div>Presented our work, "Comparison of Deep Learning and Threshold-Based Methods for Depth Image Segmentation using Extreme Gradient Boosting to Predict Dairy Calf Body Weight", at the <a href="https://intlpag.org/PAG32/">Plant and Animal Genome Conference (PAG)</a> in San Diego, California.</div>
+  <div>Presented our work, "Comparison of Deep Learning and Threshold-Based Methods for Depth Image Segmentation using Extreme Gradient Boosting to Predict Dairy Calf Body Weight", at the <a href="https://intlpag.org/PAG32/">Plant and Animal Genome Conference (PAG)</a>, San Diego, California.</div>

   <div style="font-weight: bold;">Nov 2024</div>
   <div>Earned the <a href="https://dac.cs.vt.edu/academics/data-analytics/">Graduate Certificate in Data Analytics</a>.</div>